MeisterSeSe/SpellCheckerEvaluation/README.md

 ![Evalution_results](/results/graphs/success_rate.png)
 Key findings from our evaluation:
 - SymSpell shows the best balance of speed and accuracy
-- PySpellChecker achieves highest precision but is slower
+- PySpellChecker achieves equal results but is orders of magnitude slower
-- TextBlob provides additional NLP features but lower specific spell-checking accuracy
+- TextBlob provides additional NLP features but is significantly outperformed in both the classification metrics and the speed
-- Spello offers good customization but requires training
+- Spello provides promising results but may require more efficient trainings

+We recommend that symspell should be selected as the spellchecker to be utilised, as it has been demonstrated to be both effective and highly efficient.
-For detailed analysis and visualizations, see the Jupyter notebook.
+For detailed analysis and visualizations, please direct your attention to the Jupyter notebook.